You Mean the World to Me (Toni Braxton song)

 "You Mean the World to Me" is a song by American singer-songwriter Toni Braxton.
 It was written and produced by Antonio "L.A."
 Reid, Kenneth "Babyface" Edmonds, and Daryl Simmons for her self-titled debut album (1993).
-Selected as the album's fourth single, it was released on CD on April 22, 1994 by LaFace and Arista Records.
-It peaked at number seven on the US Billboard Hot 100 and number three on the Billboard Hot R&B Singles chart, while reaching the top ten of the Canadian Singles Chart.
+Selected as the album's fourth single, it was released on CD on April 21, 1994, by LaFace and Arista Records.
+It peaked at number seven on the US Billboard Hot 100 and number three on the Billboard Hot R&B Singles chart, while reaching the top 10 in Canada.
+The accompanying music video for "You Mean the World to Me" was directed by Lionel C. Martin.

 Critical reception

-Larry Flick from Billboard described the song as a "warm and fuzzy ballad", adding that "finger-poppin' rhythms give motion to a virtual mountain of slick synths.
+Larry Flick from Billboard magazine described the song as a "warm and fuzzy ballad", adding that "finger-poppin' rhythms give motion to a virtual mountain of slick synths.
 Of course, her increasingly familiar vocal style is a total joy.
 Watch this one soar up the charts within mere moments."
-Troy J. Augusto from Cash Box noted it as "a down-tempo soul burner", that "actually brings Toni closer to the style of Whitney Houston, her closest R&B competitor.
+Troy J. Augusto from Cash Box named it Pick of the Week, describing it as "a down-tempo soul burner", that "actually brings Toni closer to the style of Whitney Houston, her closest R&B competitor.
 Already in heavy rotation at many urban stations, a sure-bet hit."
-Alan Jones from Music Week declared it "a typically tuneful, intelligent and pleasing LA and BabyFace creation, custom-built for Braxton's soulful scale-sliding.
+Alan Jones from Music Week named it "a typically tuneful, intelligent and pleasing LA and BabyFace creation, custom-built for Braxton's soulful scale-sliding.
 As well as being a hit in its own right, expect this to push her album into a higher orbit."

-Ralph Tee from the magazine's RM Dance Update commented, "On the back of two hits, this record should face very little resistance as it eases nicely into the charts.
+Dele Fadele from NME wrote, "Toni Braxton is gifted with a gospel-tinged voice, but the big-money LA & Babyface production smothers her in molasses."
+Ralph Tee from the Record Mirror Dance Update commented, "On the back of two hits, this record should face very little resistance as it eases nicely into the charts.
 Vocally, the track gives Toni another opportunity to showcase one of the best set of tonsils about and forces the shuffling midtempo pace and production to take a back seat."
-Another editor, James Hamilton deemed it a "glorious gurgling sultry swayer".
+Another Record Mirror editor, James Hamilton, named it a "glorious gurgling sultry swayer" in his weekly dance column.